 © Copyright StructuredRetailProducts.com 2017

-Key Focus on Beta and Alternative Products with BlackBee’s Victor Danylyuk
+Key Focus on Beta, Alternative Products & the Expectations for the Year Ahead with BlackBee’s Victor Danylyuk

 BlackBee Investments, the Irish investment firm with offices in Cork and Dublin, was first launched in May 2014.
 In November 2014 the company was authorised by the Central Bank of Ireland as a MiFID investment firm and since then has established itself as one of the main providers of structured products in the Irish market, firmly cementing its place between market stalwarts such as Bank of Ireland, BCP Asset Management, Investec, Merrion Solutions and Wealth Options.
 BlackBee’s investment products are primarily distributed through regulated financial advisors and are also available on certain self-directed investment platforms across Ireland.

 SRP spoke to Victor Danylyuk (pictured), investment analyst at BlackBee, who gave us the lowdown on the firm’s set-up, the selection of counterparties, the success of its autocallable range, its favourite asset classes and the expectations for the year ahead.